 Our study plans

-To achieve its mission, the Faculty of Architecture and Interior Design organizes its study plan around five main interconnected pillars reflecting the profile of architects and designers:
+To achieve its mission, the School of Architecture and Interior Design organizes its study plan around five main interconnected pillars reflecting the profile of architects and designers:

 To think, to create, to make, to represent, to respect.